Joni1234321/TankTrouble-3rd-semester/readme.md

 - A replica of the online multiplayer game TankTrouble

 # How to run?
+Run the TankTrouble.exe in "dist" folder  [Works only for windows] or
 Run the Main.java in the package dk.dtu.tanktrouble.app

 # How to play
 Host a server and join it on another computer.